traducir al español

 • 2020: 1,751

-Source: US Census Bureau (Census 2020) and Arizona Office of Economic Opportunity (pre-Census 2020 population projections)
+Source: US Census Bureau (Census 2020) and projections by Arizona Office of Economic Opportunity

 Age groups